 When compared to standard fiberglass batt, BIBS offers higher R-values and consistent coverage, which can make BIBS slightly more expensive to install.
 When considering long-term energy savings, however, a BIBS insulation system can easily provide a positive return on investment.
 BIBS is usually less expensive than spray foam insulation.
 As a cost-effective high-density option, BIBS is a good option for large insulation projects.

 Another form of blown-in insulation uses plant-based cellulose fibers, an eco-friendly insulation option.
-Blown-in cellulose has a slightly higher R-value and better air filtration than its fiberglass counterpart.
+Blown-in cellulose has a slightly higher R-value and better air filtration rate than its fiberglass counterpart.
 Fiberglass BIBS, however, offers cost savings and may hold up better over time.

 Fiberglass is cleaner to install and any dust created during installation is much easier to manage.
-Fiberglass BIBS also installs faster and blows further than cellulose, which means installers can reach difficult areas of your attic or crawlspace more easily.
+Fiberglass BIBS also installs faster and blows further than cellulose, which means installers can reach difficult areas of your attic more easily.
 Fiberglass BIBS holds its shape and won’t shift over time, while cellulose may shift over time, causing gaps or uneven coverage in your insulation.

 If you are considering BIBS insulation installation, contact TruTeam.
-Contact us today to connect with a certified professional BIBS installer through our nationwide network of insulation installers.
+Contact us today to connect with a Certified BIBS Professional through our nationwide network of insulation installers.
 We will provide you with a free quote on BIBS installation.